architect/arc.codes/src/views/docs/en/guides/frontend/static-assets.md

 description: Architect projects support text and binary static assets such as images, styles, and scripts.
 ---

 Architect projects support text and binary static assets such as images, styles, and scripts.
-By default `@static` assets live in the `/public` folder locally and an S3 bucket once deployed.
+By default `@static` assets live locally in the `/public` folder at the root of your project and in an S3 bucket once deployed.

 ## `@static` configuration